jdeal/qim/README.md

 import * as qim from 'qim';
 ```

 You can also import individual functions.
+If you import from `qim`, then don't do this! `qim` points to a bundle that includes all the individual modules, so importing individual modules will import them again.

 ```js
 import select from 'qim/select';